 Benzodiazepines should be avoided, if possible, in patients with significant pulmonary disease, such as severe chronic obstructive pulmonary disease or sleep apnea, because they can exacerbate respiratory depression.
 In rare instances, death has occurred in patients with severe pulmonary disease shortly after the initiation of a benzodiazepine.

-Many benzodiazepines distribute into breast milk, leading to potential accumulation and adverse effects in the nursing infant, including sedation and feeding difficulties.
+Many benzodiazepines distribute into breast milk and have the potential for accumulation and adverse effects in the nursing infant, including sedation and feeding difficulties.
 For this reason, benzodiazepines are not recommended during breast-feeding.
-The use of long-acting benzodiazepines, such as diazepam and clobazam, is contraindicated in breast-feeding mothers.
-However, if short-term or occasional maternal therapy with a benzodiazepine is required, lorazepam or oxazepam may be reasonable alternatives for some patients.
-Some experts have concluded that occasional maternal treatment with usual doses of lorazepam or oxazepam would pose little risk to a nursing infant.
-Breastfed infants of mothers taking benzodiazepines should be frequently monitored for symptoms of overexposure including lethargy, somnolence, and poor sucking reflex.
-A single dose of a benzodiazepine, such as for acute treatment or a procedural purpose, does not appear to require any limitation on breastfeeding.
+The use of long-acting benzodiazepines, such as diazepam and clobazam, should be avoided in lactating individuals who are breast-feeding.
+If short-term or occasional maternal therapy with a benzodiazepine is required, medications with shorter half-lives and low passage into breast milk, such as lorazepam or oxazepam, may be reasonable alternatives for some patients.
+In some cases, there are recommendations to pump and discard breast milk (for approximately 5 half-lives) for certain benzodiazepines if such therapy is essential.
+Breastfed infants exposed to benzodiazepines via breast milk should be monitored frequently for symptoms of overexposure including lethargy, somnolence, poor sucking reflex, and poor weight gain.
+A single dose of a benzodiazepine, such as for acute treatment or a procedural purpose, does not appear to require any limitation.

 According to the Beers Criteria, benzodiazepines are considered potentially inappropriate medications (PIMs) in geriatric patients and avoidance is generally recommended, although some agents may be appropriate for seizure disorders, rapid eye movement sleep disorders, benzodiazepine or ethanol withdrawal, severe generalized anxiety disorder, peri-procedural anesthesia, or end-of-life care.
 Older adults have an increased sensitivity to benzodiazepines.
 In general, all benzodiazepines increase the risk of cognitive impairment, delirium, falls, fractures, and motor vehicle accidents in older adults.
 The Beers panel also recommends avoidance in geriatric patients with delirium, dementia, or a history of falls or fractures.
 Geriatric adults may have a decreased elimination of benzodiazepines by 50% or more, which may intensify or prolong the actions and adverse effects of the drug (e.g., sedation, ataxia).
 Older adults may also have conditions that make the use of benzodiazepines inherently risky (e.g., dementia).
 Polypharmacy in this population may increase the likelihood of drug interactions and adverse events.
 If a benzodiazepine must be used, then lower dosages and close monitoring are recommended.
 Lorazepam or oxazepam may be preferred for use in the elderly because these benzodiazepines have no active metabolites, relatively few drug interactions, and shorter half-lives than most other drugs in the class.